ff6347/prototyping-machines/hardware-prototypes/Boxnet/index.md

 ### Security gate

 This box by Paul Roeder is a security gate connected to the internet.
-As soon as password is entered correctly, this Write box will output a signal.
+As soon as the password is entered correctly, this Write box will output a signal.

 ![IMAGE](images/gate.jpg)